terraform-mongodbatlas-modules/terraform-mongodbatlas-push-based-log-export/modules/s3-bucket/README.md

 - A MongoDB Atlas Cloud Provider Access Setup.
 - An AWS IAM Role.
-- An AWS S3 Bucket.
+- An AWS S3 Bucket (if the create_bucket input variable is set to true).
 - An AWS IAM Role Policy.
 - A MongoDB Atlas Cloud Provider Access Authorization.
 - Enables Push-Based Log Export in an Atlas project.